QualiSystemsLab/Jira-Integration/README.md

 Edit the top of quali_jira_hook.py to set the CloudShell address, credentials, domain, and worker blueprint name.

-Create a worker blueprint with a name like JiraSupport2 matching the value in quali_jira_hook.py. *Be sure to make the blueprint _public_*, or it can't be used by the API.
+Create a worker blueprint with a name like JiraSupport2 matching the value in quali_jira_hook.py. *Be sure to "Publish" the blueprint*, or it can't be seen by the API.
 Add a JiraService to the blueprint and set the fields.

 Start the web hook: